jonsafari/clustercat/README.md

 - A modern **C** compiler that supports [C99][], and preferably [OpenMP][] v3.1+ .
   The OpenMP pragmas (for multi-threaded use) may be ignored by older compilers, and will not affect the output of the programs.
   - GCC 4.7+
-  - Clang 3.0+ (current stable versions simply ignore OpenMP pragmas, which is ok)
+  - Clang 3.0+  current stable versions simply ignore OpenMP pragmas, which is ok.
+The program will give the same output, but without multithreaded support it will take longer.
   - Probably other modern C compilers that fully support C99 (not MSVC)
 - That's it!